-The ridgelines that straddled either side of the water from a distance were converging, and appeared to grow taller upstream, where the river flowed between two peaks like a spear slicing a fruit into halves.
+Ahead of them, there were finally signs of change.
+The distant ridgelines that straddled either side of the water were converging upstream, where the river flowed between two hills, like a spear slicing a fruit into halves.

-Eku eyed a group of ducks flying ahead in a v-shape, headed for the gap and thought of his father telling him that to face north, point your right shoulder at Ulanga as soon as he rises.
+Eku eyed a group of ducks flying ahead in a v-shape, headed for the gap.

+Thought of his father telling him that to face north, point your right shoulder at Ulanga as soon as he rises.